 Intramural activities are open to all students and staff each semester in fall and spring.
-Programs available are Volleyball, Basketball, Pickle ball, Dodge ball and Flag Football.
-Please check the website and our Facebook page for scheduled days and times.
+Programs available are Volleyball, Basketball, Soccer and Flag Football.
+Please check the website and our Facebook page (OCC Intramurals) for scheduled days and times.

-For more information please contact the Athletic Office at 732-255-0345.
+For more information please contact the Athletics Office at 732-255-0345.